piyushjaincloud2/CropInsurRedis/Redis_Airsim/README.md

 cd airsim
 pip install -r requirements.txt
 ```
-Then from the root folder of this project run the below docker command to start up the redis and initialize the redis with 'customvision' ai model and register the 'inspectiondata' stream using RedisGears.
+Then from the root folder of this project run the below docker command:
 ```sh
 docker-compose up
 ```